microsoft/vscode-docs/docs/remote/wsl.md

 This section contains a list of common know issues with WSL.
 The intent is not to provide a complete list of issues but to highlight some of the common problems seen with WSL.

-For a more complete list see [here for a list of active issues](https://aka.ms/vscode-remote/wsl/issues) on GitHub that are tagged with WSL.
+For a more complete list, see [here for a list of active issues](https://aka.ms/vscode-remote/wsl/issues) on GitHub that are tagged with WSL.

 ### Common limitations in WSL